SandakahleM/flowershop/README.md

 This project was developed by:

-- Your Name - Project Lead and Developer
+- Sanda- Project Lead and Developer
-- Team Member 1 - Floral Designer
+- Emma Oliver  - Floral Designer
-- Team Member 2 - Customer Service Representative
+- Amelia Mark - Customer Service Representative
-- Team Member 3 - Spray Maker
+- Sophia Rich - Spray Maker

 We welcome contributions from the open-source community.
 Feel free to create issues and submit pull requests.